notstat/SillyTavern-SwipeModelRoulette/README.md

 2. Add at least one connection profile in SillyTavern to use this extension

-3. Set the percentages for each model in the extension settings
+3. Set the percentages for each connection profiles in the extension settings

 That's it.
-Now your swipes will automatically use different models.
+Now your swipes will automatically use different connection profiles.